|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

-Drive to Kars along the Western slopes of Mount Ararat.
+Drive to Kars along the western slopes of Mount Ararat.
 Pass through the Igdir Plain which has a Mediterranean climate at an altitude of 2000 meters, producing sub-tropical fruits.
-Afternoon arrival at Kars, the North-Easternmost city of Turkey, bordering Armenia by the Aras River.
+We have an afternoon arrival at Kars, the north-easternmost city of Turkey, bordering Armenia by the Aras River.
 Visit the Kars Castle.

 Day 13: Erzurum

 Erzurum, situated at the foot of Mount Palandoken, is a very popular skiing resort in Turkey.
 It is famous for Turkish-Islamic monuments as well as legendary patriots who resisted against the Russian invasion during the First World War.
 We visit the sights of Erzurum including the Castle, Cifte Minareli Medrese and old Ottoman Houses.
 Dinner and overnight in Erzurum.